-In the classroom, Barber has placed five on the USCAA National All-Academic Team, which requires at least a 3.5 GPA to be eligible.
-He has landed 22 UD runners on the SCAC Fall Academic Honor Roll, with a program-most nine making it in 2018.
+In the classroom, Barber has placed nine on the USCAA National All-Academic Team.
+He has landed 31 UD runners on the SCAC Fall Academic Honor Roll, with a program-most nine making it in 2018.

 Barber, a 2013 graduate at the University of Dallas with a Bachelor of Arts in Theology, joined the coaching staff for his alma mater a little over a year later.
 He coached his first season with the cross country team in 2014.
 Both men’s and women’s teams earned third at the SCAC Championship.

 The native of Fort Worth, Texas, lettered two years and remains the program record holder in the 400 Meters (50:07) and Distance Medley Relay.
 He landed on the 2013 Men’s Track & Field Spring Student-Athlete Academic Honor Roll.

 Barber was active on campus, with involvement as a member of Crusaders for Kids.
 He recruited for the organization at university social events and provided companionship to hospitalized children.